m0ru/bak/02_problemdescription.md

 The previous iteration of the prototype had already been implemented in Angular-js 1.X.
 However, the code-base was proving hard to maintain.
-We continuously had to deal with bugs that were hard to track down, partly because JavaScript's dynamic nature obscured where they lived in the code and mostly because causality in the Angular-app became increasingly convoluted and hard to understand.
-The application's architecture needed an overhaul to deal with these issues, hence this work you're reading.
+We continuously had to deal with bugs that were hard to track down, partly because JavaScript's dynamic nature obscured where they originated in the code and mostly because causality in the Angular-app became increasingly convoluted and hard to understand.
+The application's architecture needed an overhaul to deal with these issues, which gave rise to the work at hand.
 Thus, additional requirements were:

 *  Causality in the application is clear and concise to make understanding the code and tracking down bugs easier.
 * Local changes can't break code elsewhere, i.e. side-effects are minimized.
 * Responsibilities of functions and classes are clear and separated, so that multiple developers can easily collaborate.
 * The current system state is transparent and easily understandable to make understanding causality easier.
-* Lessens the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.
+* The solution should lessen the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.
 * Reduces code-redundancies
 * Makes code conciser and clearer to the reader